Here are the 7 topics and 5 formats your remote leadership training should include for your new managers.

 As you build out your remote leadership training program, revisit these recommendations: (1) The format of the leadership training program should involve a variety of ways to engage your managers to maximize learning, and (2) The content of your leadership training should encompass the 7 topics listed above.
 In a remote work environment, the success of your team is contingent on the success of your managers.
 Perhaps a fresh, multi-faceted approach, as the one described here, is well worth the time to consider.

 ✨ Looking to roll-out remote leadership training in your organization?
 Know Your Team can absolutely help.
-We recently launched KYT for Enterprise, so managers of an entire organization can benefit from our tools and resources.
+We recently launched our Manager Learning Path – the most comprehensive new manager training – so managers of an entire organization can benefit from our training, tools and resources.
 If you’re interested in working together, please feel to reach out to us here.